department-of-veterans-affairs/va.gov-vfs-teams/Norms/platform-principles.md

 ### Trust, but verify.

-* We ensure the quality of Veteran-facing Services.
-But we do not operate as helicopter parents for teams building VFS.
+* We ensure the quality of Veteran-facing services.
+But we don't operate as helicopter parents for teams building VFS.
-* We create the lightest weight process possible.
+* We create the lightest-weight process possible.
 Our goal is forward movement, not process.

 ### More trust can be earned.